ColinOrr/colinorr.github.io/_posts/2015-07-27-continuous-delivery-tips.md

 One of the advantages of using Rake is that you're actually writing Ruby code.
 That means you can write custom tasks directly in the Rakefile using the full power of Ruby with its clean and readable syntax.
-Adding a Gemfile to your project allows you to download third party libraries (Gems) for tasks like XML manipulation, sending emails, making HTTP calls etc.
+Adding a Gemfile to your project allows you to download third party libraries (Gems) for all kinds of tasks such as XML manipulation, sending emails, making HTTP calls etc.

 Finally, avoid declarative XML based task systems (I'm looking at you MSBuild).
 Their syntax is verbose and horrible to read, especially if looping or branching is required in your scripts.
-Custom tasks are generally farmed out to another scripting language like PowerShell, or worse yet code complied into DLLs, so even the simplest scripting task becomes a real chore.
+Custom tasks are generally farmed out to another scripting language like PowerShell, or worse yet compiled into DLLs, so even the simplest scripting task becomes a real chore.

 ## Tip #2: Don't marry your CI platform

 Continuous integration platforms like [TeamCity]() provide all sorts of fancy features to entice you into a long term relationship.
-They can detect the type of project in your source code and automatically build it, provide test runners for every testing framework known to mankind, even publish your libraries to package mangers and your websites to the cloud!
+They can detect the type of project in your source code and automatically build it, provide runners for every testing framework known to mankind, even publish your libraries to package managers and your websites to the cloud!

 **Don't be tempted!**  The problem here is that the logic needed to build and release your software gradually moves from your source controlled codebase into